derekolsen/pork-fixins/README.md

 # pork-fixins
-Simple Porkbun dynamic DNS intended for use in home servers.
+Simple Porkbun dynamic DNS client intended for use in home servers.

 Currently, this script only updates an existing 'A' record.
 In the future, this will be expanded to automatically create